Who we are

 Registration from 9am, 10am start

-We are once again inviting those wishing to shoot compounds and sighted recurves to our annual shoot.
+Archers using compounds and sighted recurves (with aluminium or wooden arrows) are invited to our annual shoot.
 Traditional archers are of course still very welcome.
 Aluminium or wooden arrows only, sorry no carbon arrows or crossbows.

 The shoot will consist of two days challenging field shooting in a beautiful well contoured woodland location near Ancient Brading with views of the Downs and the English Channel.